Records: Trump allies behind rally that ignited Capitol riot

 “Unfortunately, for months the left and the mainstream media told the American people that violence was an acceptable political tool,” she said.
 “They were wrong.
 It is not.”

-The AP Press reviewed social media posts, voter registrations, court files and other public records for more than 120 people either facing criminal charges related to the Jan.
+The AP reviewed social media posts, voter registrations, court files and other public records for more than 120 people either facing criminal charges related to the Jan.
 6 unrest or who, going maskless during the pandemic, were later identified through photographs and videos taken during the melee.

 The review found the crowd was overwhelmingly made up of longtime Trump supporters, including Republican Party officials, GOP political donors, far-right militants, white supremacists, off-duty police, members of the military and adherents of the QAnon myth that the government is secretly controlled by a cabal of Satan-worshiping pedophile cannibals.